photo: Sharon shooting her daughter Charlotte in LA

 When the mall was built we shopped in vain in the windowless mecca, a hotbed of chemicals in a vapor locked sealed tomb.
 Formaldehyde to stiffen fabrics & chemicals used in dyeing would cause my allergies to rage.
 Maybe I was allergic to the bland watered down mid-range fast fashion?
 So one day, instead, of following the masses we followed painted blue footprints on the sidewalk down a back alley.
 “Come Together” was the alternative clothing shop.
 Through beaded curtains, under black lights a den of denim waited for us.
 Stacks of jeans, velvet Peanuts and Levi cords piled high on rough hewn sawhorses and plywood tables.
 This was the dawning of the age of Aquarius…Treks to factory outlets were another favorite - scoring $5 Pierre Cardin silk dress’s & Herve Leger wool suits.Influenced by Diane Keaton, Lauren Hutton, Katherine Hepburn and Ralph Lauren - the masters of feminine masculine, I tried to emulate them by mixing flannel dressing gowns and hiking boots, military belts, boy’s polos and men’s oxford shirts, trousers and neckties.
 What did these fabrics all have in common?
 Most were cotton.
 100% cotton.
 I could relax in my own skin.
 Hooked, fashion became my creative outlet.
 I always wanted to have my own collection, but at the time I truly believed the world didn’t need more stuff.

 I went to Art school.
 I had a good run as a model/ actress.
 I settled in later as an art director, wardrobe stylist and costumer for 25 years I created environments and character studies for commercials, magazines and TV.
-A scavenger hunt transported me back to the “Berlin Auction” days.
+Every day a scavenger hunt that transported me back to the “Berlin Auction” days.

-It felt increasingly hard to find classics.
-As clothes became mass produced and chemicals commonplace, quality was lacking and It became harder to find clothes that were affordable and good quality!
+As clothes became mass produced and chemicals commonplace, quality was lacking and It became harder to find clothes that were affordable classics and good quality!